leapdao/bridge-ui/README.md

-# Node UI
+# UI for PARSEC Labs plasma bridge contract

 ![Alt text](screenshot.png)

 You can:

-- View and by slots
+- View and buy slots
+- Make deposit
 - ...

 ## Install